erikaperciliano/DashGo/README.md

 React ⚛️ <br />
 Emotion 💅🏻 <br />
 Chakra-Ui ⚛️❤️ <br />
+APEXCHART.JS 🤩<br />
 Typescript 🦕
 # How to get this repository? 🤔
 To obtain this project, follow the steps:
 1. Clone this repository using <code> git clone </code>.
 2. Run the <code> yarn </code> command at the root of the cloned project folder to download the dependencies.
-3. Run <code> npx json-server server.json -p 3333 </code> at the root of the project folder to initialize the Fake API. <br/>
-(if you want, you can use the public api url managed by My JSON Server, which comes by default in the api.ts file)
-4. Run <code> yarn dev </code> at the root of the project folder to start the application in development mode.
+3. Run <code> yarn dev </code> at the root of the project folder to start the application in development mode.🚀
-5. Open the application in your emulator. 🚀

 Made with 💜 by [Erika Perciliano](https://github.com/erikaperciliano)
 <br />